Karl-Heinz Krahl: Career

 On 5 September 1940, Krahl succeeded Oberleutnant Helmut Wick as Staffelkapitän (squadron leader) of 3.
 Staffel of JG 2.
 Wick had been appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 2.
 When Wick was appointed Geschwaderkommodore (wing commander) of JG 2 on 20 October, Krahl succeeded him as Gruppenkommandeur of I. Gruppe.

+Mediterranean theater and death

 Krahl was transferred and appointed Gruppenkommandeur of II.
 Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) on 21 November 1941.
 He succeeded Hauptmann Gordon Gollob who was transferred.
 Command of I. Gruppe of JG 2 was passed to Hauptmann Ignaz Prestele.
+At the time, the Gruppe was based at Wiesbaden-Erbenheim Airfield and preparing for deployment to Mediterranean theater.
+In early January 1942, II.
+Gruppe received orders to relocate to Sicily where the II.
+Fliegerkorps (2nd Air Corps) concentrated forces during the Siege of Malta.
+On 18 January, the first elements of II.
+Gruppe arrived at Comiso Airfield.

 On 14 April 1942, he was shot down and killed in action in his Messerschmitt Bf 109 F-4 (Werknummber 8784—factory number) by anti-aircraft artillery near Luqa, Malta.
 The next day, he was replaced by Major Kurt Brändle as commander of II.
 Gruppe.
 Following World War II, Krahl was reinterred at the German War Cemetery in Cagliari, the capital of the island of Sardinia.